salinabalina/Salina-Bermudez-SIURO-Maniscript-Code/README.md

 ### Dependencies
 To use this code for your own experiments, these prerequisites must be met.
 * Installation of MATLAB version R2022a (comment: do we say this version OR at least the most recent?) running on a 2021 MacBook Pro with Apple M1 Max chip and 32GB memory (comment: doesn't feel reasonable to say this but i feel we should mention it somewhere?) .
 * The 40 numerical images used in the experiments are selected from MATLAB® and multiple online sample image databases including NASA’s California Institute of Technology, the University of Southern California, and Stanford University.
-The selected testing and training images are available to the public and can be found in the references of our paper [11, 13, 14].
+The selected testing and training images are available to the public and can be found in the references of our paper [11, 12, 14, 15].
 The names of all 40 images needed for these experiments can be found in the Function directory in 'namesofimages.m'.
 * Installation of the Image Processing Toolbox within MATLAB. (comment: was this used?)
 * Consider any specific modifications that need to be made to files/folders

 ### Executing program
+* Download all files in 'Functions' folder, 'GenerateAllFiguresforpaper.m', and 'GenerateAllTablesforpaper.m'.
+* Download all 40 numerical images shown in 'namesofimages.m' from their respective websites.
+* pausesd b/c i ran into an error

+Some templates mention adding sections for Help, Authors, Version History, License, and Acknowledgements.
+See if we want these too.

 ## Help
 think of any common problems or issues that's helpful to address

-Some templates mention adding sections for Authors, Version History, License, and Acknowledgements.
-See if we want these too.
+## Authors
+* Salina Bermudez, School of Mathematical and Statistical Sciences, Arizona State University, AZ, (smbermu1@asu.edu, ).
+* Rosemary Renaut, School of Mathematical and Statistical Sciences, Arizona State University, AZ, (renaut@asu.edu).

+## Version History
+* 0.1
+  *Initial Release